openode-io/dyn_nameserver/README.md

 # DynNameserver

-DynNameserver is a Dynamic Nameserver which a basic DNS server responding to A Record requests.
+DynNameserver is a Dynamic Nameserver which is a basic DNS server responding to A Record requests.

 ## Installation